Next Application Deadline: June 1st | Apply today

 For 2020-21 entry to the degree programme, there is one entry point in September 2020.

 Each academic year is divided into three terms.
 Complete eight core specialisations over two years, including a research portfolio and four optional specialisations.
 On average, you will dedicate 24 hours per week to study.

 For 2020 entry, the program is offered on a part-time basis, over 24 months (two years).

 In public health, the focus is on populations and communities rather than individual patients.
 There are a number of career options in research, public or government services or voluntary organisations and non-governmental organisations.
 Starting from a common core, students may develop into roles ranging from public health analysts, health services researchers, communicable disease control consultants, environmental epidemiologists, health policy advisors or directors of public health.

-For 2020 entry it will not be possible to transfer credits into the program.
-You will need to meet the entry requirements of the program and complete it in full in order to be awarded a Master of Public Health.
+For 2020 entry it will not be possible to transfer credits into the programme.
+You will need to meet the entry requirements of the programme and complete it in full in order to be awarded a Master of Public Health.

 Yes, under the guidance of faculty advisors, you will be working with groups of fellow learners engaged in similar projects as you.

 Yes, many of your instructors will be the same leaders from academic fields such as statistics, epidemiology, and health services research that lecture on campus.